Ohpeii/nitro-sniper/README.md

 - Edit the dotenv file. <br>
     - To insert multiple tokens in the guildTokens variable, use `,` as a separator. <br>
     - The useMain can be either true or false.
 If it's false the mainToken won't be checked to avoid destroying it.
+    - If you want to use a webhook, put the url in the webhookUrl field.
 - Run `node .`
 #### Docker
 Public image soon™.